attack-community/website/event.md

 # Seventh EU MITRE ATT&CK® Community Workshop

-The seventh EU ATT&CK Community Workshop will take place, in virtual format, on 1-2 June 2021 from 2pm CEST until 6pm CEST.
-The workshop is supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
-It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.
+The seventh EU ATT&CK Community Workshop has taken place on 1-2 June 2021, supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.

-Participation to this event is at no cost, but registration is required.
-We insist that you provide your real name, affiliation and a corporate email address in your registration.
-You can register on the following link:
+The presentations are avaulable on the following link:
-<a href="https://scic.ec.europa.eu/ew/register/dgscic/EU_MITRE_ATTACK_01_01_June_2021_virtual/e/lk/g/23630/k/"> Registration for the seventh EU ATT&CK workshop.</a>
+<a href="https://web.tresorit.com/l/OUWDd#B7bBNMx6TeEH0nTCGzDgAw"> Slide decks from the seventh EU ATT&CK workshop.</a>

-You will hear updates from MITRE and from developers of systems and tools supporting the ATT&CK® Framework.
-But even more importantly, you will learn best practices from your peers in the user community.
-Presentations will focus on practical insights and contributions that the community can put into practice.
-Tools and methods presented should therefore be accessible and deployable by the participants.
-Commercial content in the presentations will not be accepted.

 ## Agenda